What is required to get a new remote control?

 If you have a working remote then coding a new remote is often easy.
 However, some alarms require the security PIN number to allow access to program a new remote.
 This prevents someone who has access to your car from coding their own remote without your knowledge and using it to disarm your alarm at a later date.

-Your Over-ride PIN number
+Your over-ride PIN number

 It’s a good idea to find out what your over-ride pin number is.
 This will make coding a new remote control easier which will save you money.